 RPA staff love to work with students who want additional help or insight into their classes.
 Each of our teaching staff has office hours available for student appointments, and they are available by email or text as well.

 RPA has a very active National Honor Society (NHS).
 NHS students are required to tutor other students, and our NHS students work hard to help support other students.
-In fact, peer tutoring is such a part of the RPA culture that one of our students worked with our staff to create this Android tutoring app (very much like the Uber app) so that students and tutors can connect easily in real time.

 Each January term and June term, we offer a recovery class for students to do work that they were unable to complete during the previous term.
 While they are unable to participate in our other (pretty cool) offerings during J Terms, they do have the chance to salvage their grades instead of taking the entire class over.